gohyperr/hecs/packages/hecs-plugin-core/README.md

 })
 ```

-### WorldTransform
+### WorldTransform (Component)

-`WorldTransform` has the same properties as the `Transform` component and is automatically added - by this plugin - to all entities with a `Transform` component.
+`WorldTransform` has the same properties as the `Transform` component and is automatically added (by this plugin) to all entities with a `Transform` component.
 If the entity has no `Parent` then the `WorldTransform` will be the same as the `Transform`.
-This shouldn't be added manually to entities and is intended to be used as a read-only source of information to be sent into things like physics or rendering.
+This shouldn't need to be added manually and is intended to be used as a read-only source of information you can send to physics/rendering.

----

-## New Types

-### Vector3
+### Vector3 (Type)

 Adds a new `Vector3` type and class to be used on components.
-This construct mimics the three.js version but does not require it.
+The class works exactly the same as three.js but is standalone, bundled with this plugin.

 Defaults to `new Vector3(0, 0, 0)`